yasingencnet/yasingencnet/src/posts/js-interview-questions/js-interview-questions.md

 ## 7. What is `hoisting` in JavaScript?

-Variables, classses and functions can be used before they're declared.
-This behavior called hoisting.
+Variables, classes, and functions can be used before they're declared.
+This behavior is called hoisting.

 ---

 ## 8. What is the strict mode in JavaScript?

-It's a way to better error checking into your code.
+It's a way to better error checking in your code.
 You can enable strict mode by adding `use strict` at the beginning of a file.